-It is interesting to compare the effect of density of cooperative hosts vs. their wireless coverage density.
-This is related to a desigin decision for deploying servers to cover a certain area with wireless data access.
-Assuming the same total area of wireless coverage, would be more efficient to deploy a number of servers transmitting with high power or increase their number but reduce their transmission power lower.
-In respect of total power spendings and wireless thoughput utilization the setting with the larger number of servers is more attractive.
-However, it is not clear which setting performs better in terms of data dissemination and average delay.
-We found that when the wireless coverage of the cooperative hosts are the same, the schemes with higher host density of cooperative hosts perform better.
-This is true both with FIS as well as with P-P schemes.
-In Figure 5 (b) we compare two FIS settings.
-The first has one server in a 2kmx2km area with high transmission power and the latter four servers in a 2kmx2km area with medium transmission power.
+Figure 6: The average delay to receive the data as a function of the probability to acquire it.
+Figure (a) illustrates FIS whereas Figures (b) and (c) P-P with data sharing schemes.

+Figure 6 (a) compares two FIS settings.
+The first includes one server in a 2km x 2km area with high transmission power and the latter four servers in a 2km x 2km area with medium transmission power.
 The case with higher density of servers perform better.
 For example, a 20% probability of acquiring the data, the FIS scheme with higher density of servers corresponds to an average delay of 500 s.
-In the case of same wireless coverage, but lower density of servers, the same data access probability corresponds to a double average delay.
-Figure 6 illustrates similar results in P-P schemes for different density of hosts.
-For a 40% probability of acquiring the data, the system provides an 600 sec average delay in the higher density of hosts setting (5 peers/sq.km) whereas in a lower density setting the average delay doubles.
+For the same wireless coverage, but lower density of servers, this probability corresponds to a double average delay.
+Figures 6(b) and (c) illustrate similar results in P-P schemes for different host densities.
+For a 40% probability of acquiring the data, the average delay is 600 sec in the higher density of hosts setting (5 hosts/ $km^2$ ) whereas in a lower density setting, it doubles.
+Note that when we scale the speed of the mobile hosts and fix the mobility pattern and host density, we can compute the performance of data dissemination from the previous setting.